haminhtien99/YoloSeries-Tracking/README.md

 ```

 ### Evaluation tracking
-Before evaluate tracker, you need to run the following command to copy the ground truth folder of MOT-dataset to `results/data/gt`
+To easily evaluate the tracking results, move the gt folder containing the ground truth information for each dataset into the `results/data/gt` folder (MOT format).
+Can run the following command to copy the ground truth folder of MOT-dataset to `results/data/gt`

 ```
 python trackeval/prepare_gt_trackeval.py --BENCHMARK name_mot_dataset --mot_path path/to/mot_dataset
 ```